Seriously? Christmas already? Oh yes.

-It’s time to start weighing up those gifts that must be ritually exchanged at this year of year, with the firing pistol of Black Friday and John Lewis adverts now signifying the start of the race towards Christmas Day.
+It’s time to start weighing up those gifts that must be ritually exchanged at this year of year, with the firing pistol of John Lewis adverts now signifying the start of the race towards Christmas Day.

 But we’re fed up of the boxsets and iPhones and Amazon.
 So we’ve compiled a list amazing gifts that anyone in Liverpool will appreciate, allowing them to make the most of the best the city has to offer.